HOME

 (The Vintage Radio Programme Collectors' Circle)

 The VRPCC is designed to cater for the individual collector of both spoken word radio output - e.g. comedy shows, plays, serials, documentary and news programmes - and music broadcasts, principally from the U.K., but also from America.
-Several individuals have amassed extensive collections, well catalogued, containing material which would otherwise not have been officially archived or preserved.
+Many individuals have amassed extensive collections, well catalogued, containing material which would otherwise not have been officially archived or preserved.

 VRPCC is designed to put people with similar interests in touch with each other and to facilitate the exchange of material for purely private and personal enjoyment.
 A principal objective is to build membership through the selective recruitment of collectors and, in time, to minimise the risk of collections (which may have been built up over many years) being inadvertently - or, worse still, deliberately - destroyed when an individual's estate is dealt with.